Welcome to the ancient island of Malta, a portal to the past.

 Day 2 – Valletta to Island bay / Marsaxlokk

 Leaving the harbour of Valletta on your way to your next destination, indulge in a tasty homemade breakfast on deck while the boat makes its way past a maze of castles and fortifications before you reach the open sea.
 On your way, and if weather conditions are in your favour, you can drop anchor at Marsascala, a small cove home to a picturesque fishing village.
+If you are chartering with U Boat Navigator you will have the option of cruising to dive sites where you will explore fascinating wrecks and reefs up to 1000m depth!

 Use this chance to go ashore by tender and discover the southern part of Malta which has not yet been touched by mass tourism.
 Enjoy a swim in the crystal clear waters surrounding you or benefit from the many water sport activities offered by the yacht’s equipment.